mvolkmann/MyUnixEnv/notes/GoNotes.md

 ### Create Workspace

-Go projects live in a workspace.
+Go projects live in a workspace which is home to one or more packages.
+A package is defined by one or more `.go` source files that reside in the same directory within a workspace.

 You can have a separate workspace for each project or one workspace that contains all your projects.
 Either way the environment variable `GOPATH` must be set to point